yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container-component.markdown

 ## Batch Events

 Sometimes it is better to use batch events, for instance to improve network traffic.
-This is done by subscribing to the depanlinkBatchDataEventArrived eventtengahlink./event-listener-container.html#BatchDataEventArrivedbelakanglink.
+This is done by subscribing to the [BatchDataEventArrived event](./event-listener-container.html#BatchDataEventArrived).
 This event receives a batch of event data objects in one invocation.

-A prime example is the `TakeReceiveOperationHandler`, which when depanlinkBatchDataEventArrived eventtengahlink./event-listener-container.html#BatchDataEventArrivedbelakanglink are used, returns an array as a result of a `TakeMultiple` operation .
+A prime example is the `TakeReceiveOperationHandler`, which when [BatchDataEventArrived event](./event-listener-container.html#BatchDataEventArrived) are used, returns an array as a result of a `TakeMultiple` operation .
 The batch size is determined by the `ReceiveBatchSize` configuration attribute or property, it is set similiar to the above properties modifications.

 Here is an example of batch notifications using `ReadReceiveOperationHandler`: